cybermaxs/typescript-workshop/Labs/A - Getting Started with TypeScript/06-Compilation Context/README.md

 06 - Compilation context
 ===

-The	compilation	context	contains files that needs to be transpiled to javascript and information about which compiler options (like the flag `--noEmitOnError`)
+The	compilation	context	contains files that needs to be transpiled to javascript and compiler options (like path, target version, generate source maps...)
-You can also change the default behavior of the compiler for some errors (like allow implicit any...?!?)
+You can also change the default behavior of the compiler for some errors in order to be less/more strict (eg to forbid implicit type inference).
-All those settings are located in a file named `tsconfig.json`, generally placed in the root folder of your project (So there is generally only one tsconfig.json per project)
+All those settings are located in a file named `tsconfig.json`, generally placed in the root folder of your project (So there is generally only one tsconfig.json per project).
+By default, the compiler will process all files in working folder + subdirectories, but you can include/exclude files in `tsconfig.json`.

 Instructions
 ---
 - Review app.ts ; Can you see comments ?
-- Create a new tsconfig.json file `tsc --init -module commonjs`
+- Create a new `tsconfig.json` file `tsc --init`
-- Set flag `removeAnyCommments` to true
+- Set flag `removeComments` to true
-- Include app.ts and anotherapp.ts into the compiler context
+- Include `app.ts` and exclude `anotherapp.ts` into the compiler context.
 - Run the typescript compiler `tsc`
-- 2 js file should be generated.
+- Only one js file should be generated.
 Comments should be removed.

 More Resources ?
 ---